geoSkogen/equips/README.txt

 ===========================
 1)
 Add validation logic for each type of url parameter!
+currently:

---currently 'location' must be numeric and will return its fallback value if lookup-by-number fails.
+'location' must be numeric and will return its fallback value if lookup-by-number fails.

+'keywords' works for image lookup--comma-separated search queries will be ranked by relevance with RankSchema's match tests; it also will inject the tag-stripped query into the text content if the format is set to plain text--DO NOT USE THIS BRANCH IN PRODUCTION UNTIL QUERY VALIDATION IMPROVES.

 2)
 Add shortcode options page for custom geoblock settings--DONE!

 3)
-Upgrade global namespace use to OOP protocol--MOSTLY DONE--eq_store is global
+Upgrade global namespace use to OOP protocol--MOSTLY DONE!--$eq_store is global

 4)
 Add dependencies - stylesheet enqueue for fonts awesome and custom footer.